Toronto District School Board

 To help improve access to health care, we have launched the Paediatric Health Care Initiative to open medical clinics in city schools.

-There are currently seven paediatric clinics in our schools:
+There are currently five paediatric clinics in our schools:

 • George Webster Elementary School